top of page

 Aerial view taken in 1982 (looking west) showing Floreat Waters and the early development of the Floreat Waters Estate.
 Photo credit: State Library of Western Australia

-• Churchlands Private Estate (1980s)
+Churchlands Private Estate (1980s)

 Churchlands Private Estate

-The Floreat Lakes Estate is accessible through Bishop Hale Way.
-Like the Floreat Waters Estate, it sits between Herdsman Lake and Pearson Street and is named after the Floreat Lakes section of water within Herdsman Lake.
+Floreat Lakes Estate (1990s - present) The Floreat Lakes Estate is accessed via Bishop Hale Way and, like the Floreat Waters Estate, is located between Herdsman Lake and Pearson Street.
+The estate takes its name from the Floreat Lakes section of water within Herdsman Lake.

 Floreat Lakes Estate